BANCROFT ONTARIO MINERAL COLLECTING

 The Miner’s Loop

-The Miner’s Loop is a self guided tour consisting of 4 sites, put on by the Marmora Tourism Centre.
+The Miner’s Loop is located approx an hour south of Bancroft.
+It is a self guided tour consisting of 4 sites, put on by the Marmora Tourism Centre.
 For more information please call 613-472-1515.

 The Richardson Mine

 The Richardson Mine is the site of Ontario’s first gold mine.
 Gold was first discovered here in 1866 on the farm of John Richardson.
 The mine went into production the next year, and the town of Eldorado was founded.
 Although the Richardson mine ceased operation not long after it opened, it spurred a small gold rush to the area and a number of other small mines were established, including Deloro, Gilmour, Cordova, Feigle, Bannockburn and Golden Fleece.

 The Marmoraton Mine, possibly one of the most successful in the area of Marmora, was started when magnetite ore was discovered under 120 feet of limestone, in 1948.
 The first of the iron ore was shipped in 1955, by owners Bethlehem Steel Mills of New York.
 After blasting away the limestone, the open pit mine measured approx 1700 feet x 1200 feet, with a depth of 600 feet.